 The embossing paste takes a few hours to harden completely.

 Some of the embossing paste smeared under the stencil, so I sanded it smooth.

 If you’re not familiar with Fusion Embossing Paste, it’s not much like joint compound.
 Embossing paste is much smoother and dries much harder/tougher.
 It is totally sealed and ready to go, (if you stenciled it on and didn’t mess up like I did here).

-I’m excited to try our new Stick and Style stencils we have in the Frame and Frills shop for a raised stencil application.
+I used a stick and style stencil, perfect for a raised stencil application.
 They slightly adhere to the surface, so the paste won’t bleed under as easily!

 After the bumps were sanded smooth, I painted over the entire surface with the custom mix preparing it for the finished stenciled color.

 It was easy to color the diamond raised stencils with a contrasting color using the stencil over the top!
 Here is the video post showing my stencil tips, including the biggest tip of all… don’t overload your brush!

 After the Ash paint on the diamonds was dry, I dry brushed just a tiny touch of Bronze highlights.

 This one package of Lemon Transfers from the Frame and Frills shop is enough to do both tables!

 I arranged the transfers so that one table some what mirrored the other.